amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 ### 5.4.1 Characteristics of Type Definitions

-Type definitions include CLI type definitions such as System.String and types that are defined in F# code (§ 8 ).
+Type definitions include CLI type definitions such as System.String and types that are defined in F# code (see §8).
 The following terms are used to describe type definitions:

 - Type definitions may be _generic_ , with one or more type parameters; for example, System.Collections.Generic.Dictionary<'Key,'Value>.
 - The generic parameters of type definitions may have associated _formal type constraints_.
-- Type definitions may have _custom attributes_ (§13.1), some of which are relevant to checking and inference.
+- Type definitions may have _custom attributes_ (see §13.1), some of which are relevant to checking and inference.
-- Type definitions may be _type abbreviations_ (§8.3).
+- Type definitions may be _type abbreviations_ (see §8.3).
 These are eliminated for the purposes of checking and inference (see §5.4.2).